-As well as the two original ports, new locations have been strategically added in recent years.
-These are of close proximity in Krefeld to the north and in Cologne, farther south.
-Through their subsidiary, the company offers a trimodal combination of efficient and low impact forms of transportation of goods.
+Beyond the two original ports, new locations have been strategically added in recent years.
+One is located in close proximity to the north in Krefeld.
+A second harbour in Cologne to the south is serviced by their subsidiary Rhein Cargo.
+The company in equal ownership with HGK offers a trimodal combination of efficient and low impact forms of transportation of goods.

 Besides ports and the waterways, rail haulage forms an ever increasing and fundamental role in their cleverly combined services.
 Their portfolio includes one of the largest inland ports in Europe, Germany's largest private railway operator as well as open air storage, depot, real estate such as properties, office buildings, warehouses and facility management.
-Neuss-Düsseldorfer Häfen provide solid solutions through interconnectivity and permanent development of the transport network.
+Across the whole group of companies, Neuss-Düsseldorfer Häfen provide dependable solutions through interconnectivity and permanent development of the transport network.

-They are a modern service provider with a long standing tradition.
-Expertise may be based on 100 years of experience, yet competence and flexibility go hand in hand with precision and professionalism.
+They are a modern service provider with long standing tradition.
+Expertise is based on 100 years of experience, while competence and flexibility go hand in hand with precision and professionalism.
 Quality, readiness to take an unconventional route, short and streamlined decision making as well as management efficiency, safety and security; these all combine with innovation to provide customers with excellent service.